h15200/notes/system-design.md

 - Aurora decouples the cache and disk on two different servers and they are both replicated/scaled independently.
 - allows for multiple region

+- `VoltDB`
+- traditionally, sql db use two phase locking to implement transaction serializability
+- VoltDB uses single threaded execution and data is stored in-memory instead on disk
+- ideally, you want to use one partition, but the fact that it's only in-memory usually means you need sharding for large data.
+Generally, not a good idea if your data is large
+- removing locks allows for much higher performance

 ### Api Design